On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 \subsubsection{\textbf{Full-box configuration}}

-In Sec.~\ref{sec:homogeneous}, we found how a homogeneous setup with an initial full-box configuration, where the two components overlap inside the box, leads to the presence of a nonzero background in the component hosting bright solitons (see Fig.~\ref{fig:GPE_IP_h} and Fig.~\ref{fig:GPE_OP_h}).
+In Sec.~\ref{sec:homogeneous}, we found how a homogeneous setup with an initial full-box configuration, where the two components overlap inside the box, leads to the presence of a nonzero background in the component hosting bright solitons (see Figs.~\ref{fig:GPE_IP_h} and \ref{fig:GPE_OP_h}).

-In Figs.~\ref{fig:trap_all}(g)--(i) we present the dynamics resulting from an initial IP ($\theta=0$) full-box configuration with $\sigma=6\pi/8$, which is the in-trap analog of the homogeneous case example shown in Fig.~\ref{fig:GPE_IP_h}.
-The homogeneous case resulted into a pair of almost static DB solitons ($v\sim0$) traveling nearly parallel to each other and performing oscillations around their own CM, i.e., beating.
+In Figs.~\ref{fig:trap_all}(g)--\ref{fig:trap_all}(i) we present the dynamics resulting from an initial IP ($\theta=0$) full-box configuration with $\sigma=6\pi/8$, which is the in-trap analog of the homogeneous case example shown in Fig.~\ref{fig:GPE_IP_h}.
+The homogeneous case resulted into a pair of almost static DB solitons ($v\sim0$) traveling nearly parallel to each other and performing oscillations around their own c.m., i.e., beating.
 Here, we identified the same pair of beating DB solitons.
 Moreover, their beating behavior can be characterized by the following expression \cite{Yan2012}

 with $\kappa^2=v^2$ and $D^2=\mu\cos^2\phi-\eta^2=A_d^2-A_b^2$.
 Using the expressions from Eq.~\eqref{eq:DB_parameters} we can rewrite Eq.~\eqref{eq:beating_Yan} in terms of $z_o$,

 yielding $\omega_\beta=0.3539$.
 On the other hand, we numerically followed the CM of our DB soliton pair during the dynamics using the previous procedure described and obtained $\omega_\beta^\textrm{num}=0.3537$.
 Comparing $\omega_\beta$ with $\omega_\beta^\textrm{num}$, we find an extremely good agreement.